US rebounds from opening loss with 6-1 win over New Zealand | WTOP

-The United States was stunned by Sweden in the first match, losing 3-0.
-It was the team’s first loss since January 2019, and snapped a 44-game unbeaten streak.
+The United States was blanked by Sweden 3-0 in the opener.
+It was the team’s first loss since January 2019 and snapped a 44-game unbeaten streak.
 The Americans had not been held scoreless since 2017.

 But the Americans vowed to regain control of the tournament.
 Defender Kelley O’Hara said the United States needed to be “ruthless” against New Zealand.